NesHacker/6502/README.md

 modes.

-The assembler is very early in development and is not fully featured but it does work weel for some basic tasks, such as converting assembly to hex-strings for use with a hex editor, etc. For larger tasks or projects we suggest you use [ca65](https://cc65.github.io/doc/ca65.html).
+The assembler is very early in development and is not fully featured but it does work well for some basic tasks, such as converting assembly to hex-strings for use with a hex editor, etc. For larger tasks or projects we suggest you use [ca65](https://cc65.github.io/doc/ca65.html).